o3de/o3de.org/content/docs/user-guide/components/reference/atom/reflection-probe.md

 A **Reflection Probe** applies specular reflections to meshes that are inside the volume of the probe.
 The reflections are stored as a cubemap, using the entity position of the Reflection Probe as the capture point when it is baked.

-Each Reflection Probe consists of two volumes: an Outer volume, specified using a Box shape component, and an Inner volume.
-The Outer volume defines the total area affected by the probe and is subject to **blending** with other overlapping probe volumes and the [Global IBL](/docs/user-guide/components/reference/atom/global-skylight-ibl) specular cubemap.
-The Inner volume defines the area that renders exclusively with the probe cubemap, meaning there is no blending from other probes or Global IBL.
-Note that the smallest volume is used if multiple probe Inner volumes overlap.
+Each Reflection Probe consists of two volumes: an outer volume, specified using a Box shape component, and an inner volume.
+The outer volume defines the total area affected by the probe and is subject to **blending** with other overlapping probe volumes and the [Global IBL](/docs/user-guide/components/reference/atom/global-skylight-ibl) specular cubemap.
+The inner volume defines the area that renders exclusively with the probe cubemap, meaning there is no blending from other probes or Global IBL.
+Note that the smallest volume is used if multiple probe inner volumes overlap.

 ## Provider